 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

 MSN is a web portal and related collection of Internet services and apps for Windows and mobile devices, provided by Microsoft and launched on August 24, 1995, the same release date as Windows 95.
 MSN aggregates news from a wide variety of mainstream sources.
-The MSN News homepage breaks news into categories such as World, US, Business, Politics, Local, etc.
+The MSN News homepage breaks the news into categories such as World, US, Business, Politics, Local, etc.

 Funded by / Ownership

 Microsoft owns MSN News.